Modeling Short-Range Microwave Networks to Scale Superconducting Quantum Computation: Discussion and Conclusions

 \section{Discussion and Conclusions}

 The main result of this work is evidence for the role of distribution as a quantum computing paradigm.
-We find that linking small chips has strong potential to accelerate scaling and error-reduction even in today's quantum computers.

 Effective modeling requires choosing good abstractions.
 It would not be feasible to model a complete Hamiltonian when considering quantum algorithms, as the amount of detail would overwhelm any simulator and require specifying far too many parameters.
 In contrast, a model that abstracts away all physical reality might not usefully determine whether proposed applications can actually use proposed systems.
+While our analysis is largely focused on a snapshot in time during the NISQ era of quantum computing (2021), we anticipate that the models described here will remain relevant as link and on-chip fidelities improve in lockstep.
+An open-source artifact associated with the work presented in this paper can be found in Ref.~\cite{links-repo}.

 A key outcome of this work has been to find essential aspects and constraints.
 Noise distinguishes links from local transfers, and depending on the network topology, bandwidth and distance may be important.
 In contrast, the latency of a single microwave link is small, and the success rate high enough to use without local distillation.
 These aspects make microwave-linked chiplets a promising architecture for scaling up arrays of physical qubits.